L71/containers/dnsmasq-api/README.md

         }
     ]

-Troing to access a non-existing endpoint will return a not found error.
+Trying to access a non-existing endpoint will return a not found error on the output and HTTP status 404.

     {
         "error": "Not found"